 Can I pursue my degree on a part-time basis while working as a Registered Nurse (RN)?

 Yes, many nurses work full-time or have been out of school for an extended period of time.
-Most courses are offered every eight weeks and you may take one or two courses each eight-week term.
-You may also elect to complete the program at a faster pace and may take up to four courses per semester for full-time study.
+Most courses are offered every 8 weeks and you make take 1 or 2 courses each 8-week term.
+You may also elect to complete the program at a faster pace and may take up to 4 courses/semester for full-time study.